coopdigital/design-system/docs/01-index.md

 It contains:

 - some of the documentation from the design manual that is deemed useful for implementing components
-- the components that are from the design manual or have been agreed by the design Component
+- the components that are from the design manual or have been agreed by the design COP
 - HTML snppets

 The design system website is a shell that contains: